-Three pages of scrolling, and that's from a page layout with only 32 fields!
+We only show three here, but there were five pages of scrolling, and that's from a page layout with only 32 fields!
 If you were a mobile user trying to find specific fields in a record detail with dozens of fields on your phone, you'd have to scroll... and scroll... and scroll.
 It's not the best user experience and it's definitely not good for your users' productivity.